ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 |state|string|yes|The user's state|
 |postal\_code|yes|string|postal_code|

-The Input parameters list all the fields accepted as input.
+The Input parameters above list all the fields accepted as input.
 KYC clients should send only those fields which they have selected for their users' kyc.

 <br>